 Jessica Julicher is the assistant director of student success and retention.
 She is responsible for the early alert system and in her role uses data to help promote, develop and enhance student success initiatives.

 Jessica joined the university in 2007 as a graduate assistant in the Office of Athletic Academic Advising.
 Beginning in 2009, she served on the Student Services Transformation Project, which oversaw the implementation of the university’s HUB information system.
-After two years in an assistant coordinator role for the HUB support team, Jessica joined Student Advising Services to help with tracking and monitoring data for the Finish in 4 initiative.
+After two years in an assistant coordinator role for the HUB support team, Jessica joined Student Advising Services (now Exploratory and Pre-Professional Advising Center) to help with tracking and monitoring data for the Finish in 4 initiative.
 In 2014, she became an assistant director of student success and retention, where she uses her data analysis skills to support universitywide student success initiatives.

 Jessica holds a bachelor’s degree in sociology and a master’s degree in higher education administration from the University at Buffalo.